 Research at Karolinska Institutet is conducted in 22 departments, most of which are situated or adjacent to Stockholm's teaching hospitals.
 This creates ample opportunities for translational research in which new experimental results are rapidly implemented for patient benefit, and where clinical observations provide a basis for new research ideas.

-Doctoral studies at KI takes place in an international environment and usually within international collaborations, either informal between research groups or formal collaborations between the two universities.
+Doctoral education at KI is conducted in an international environment, usually within international collaborations, either informally between research groups or formally with another university.

 Karolinska Institutet strives to operate at all times in a spirit of professionalism, equality and diversity.